Sandaidev/ChillerTech/_posts/2020-09-12-RAID-arrays-and-why-they-are-amazing.md

 ### RAID 1

 Just like the previous note, a RAID 1 array takes **two drives** and duplicates the data from the first drive to the second drive. if your first drive fails, the second one takes over.
 Now, when you'll replace the failed drive, the array will effectively do what we call a "*rebuild*", meaning that it will copy the entire contents of the first drive to the new one.

+The drawback is that you effectively lose half of your drives worth of capacity, as they will be dedicated to data mirroring/redundancy.

 ### RAID 5